Martiless/hangman/README.md

 ### Psychographic:

 #### Lifestyle:
-* People with interest in online games
+* People with an interest in online games
-* People with an interst in vintage gaming
+* People with an interest in vintage gaming

 ### The website needs to allow users to:

 * Easily enter a username
 * Easily enter letters to play the game
-* Get live feedback of if the answer is correct or incorrect
+* Get live feedback on if the answer is correct or incorrect
 * See the correct answer if run out of lives

 ### The website needs to allow the developer to:
-* Keep track of the users name
+* Keep track of the user's name
 * Keep track of all letters guessed and add them to a list, alerting the user if they have already guessed this letter.

 ***